Universality for two-dimensional critical cellular automata: Conjectures for higher dimensions

 As in two dimensions, the subcritical/critical/supercritical trichotomy depends only on the stable set $\S$.
-However, unlike in two dimensions, we expect there to be a further subdivision of critical families into $d - 1$ classes according to the value of $r$ for which the model behaves (broadly) like the classical $r$-neighbour model.
+We make the following `universality' conjecture, which says that in $d$ dimensions, every update family behaves (roughly speaking) like the classical $r$-neighbour model for some $1 \le r \le d + 1$.